Change Tune-O-Matic strings like a Pro

 Change your Tune-O-Matic Electric Guitar Strings like a Pro

-Learn how to change your electric guitar strings on a Tune-O-Matic style fixed bridge guitar like a pro.
-This tutorial is for your Tune-O-Matic bridge guitars such as our LP Style.
-Check out how to change other styles of guitar strings here.
+Learn how to change the strings on an electric guitar with a Tune-O-Matic–style fixed bridge—just like a pro.
+This tutorial is designed for guitars equipped with a Tune-O-Matic bridge.
+You can also check out our guide on how to change strings on other guitar styles here.

 1. Lay Down the Guitar